IgniteUI/igniteui-docfx/en/components/overlay_position.md

 ### Creating position strategy with predefined position settings

+Each position strategy has its own positions settings.
+This settings determine how the content will be shown.
 In the example bellow we are creating new `PositionSettings`.
 Using this settings we force the overlay to show the content starting from the bottom left point of the provided `target` - the buttonElement.
 The direction in which the content will be shown is set to the bottom right.
 Then we are creating a new `ConnectedPositionStrategy` and passing the `PositionSettings`.

 ```typescript
 const positionSettings: PositionSettings = {